MajidRashedipour/portfolio/README.md

 # Portfolio
-This is a practical project for front-end web development
+This is a training project for front-end web development